awsdocs/amazon-polly-developer-guide/doc_source/supported-ssml.md

 Three `level` options are available:

-+ `Strong`: Increases the volume and slows down speaking rate so the speech is louder and slower\.
++ `strong`: Increases the volume and slows down speaking rate so the speech is louder and slower\.

-+ `Moderate`: Increases the volume and slows down the speaking rate, but less so than when set to `strong`\.
++ `moderate`: Increases the volume and slows down the speaking rate, but less so than when set to `strong`\.
 This is the default and is used if no level is provided\.

-+ `Reduced`: Decrease the volume and speed up the speaking rate\.
++ `reduced`: Decrease the volume and speed up the speaking rate\.
 The speech is softer and faster\.

 **Note**
 The normal speaking rate and volume for a given voice will fall between the `moderate` and `reduced` levels\.